LexSwed/edge/README.md

 yarn start
 ```

-To work on the documentation or use it as a playground for the components you work on, start `docz`:
+To work on the documentation or use it as a playground for the components you work on, start `docz` in a separate terminal:

 ```bash
 yarn docz:dev